Spl0itable/Anonostr/README.md

 4. **View Note**: After submission, a link to view your note on [njump.me](https://njump.me/) will be provided.

 ## IPFS
-Access the Anonostr web app through the decentralized IPFS network
+Access the Anonostr web app through the decentralized IPFS network:

 - https://white-sun-2491.on.fleek.co/

 Current IPFS Hash:

-QmQPRRbVfQg7GV1fiBf4Wcdh6g3f9q5WCPEYJ592UaUkrH
+- QmXrcvRc7TMq9ht4H4FCmzv2PLkK1fhTVWCUuojqfYDuw7

 ## Installation
 You can install **Anonostr** as a Progressive Web App (PWA) on your mobile or desktop device: